Refsum disease

-Presentation
+Signs and symptoms

 Individuals with Refsum disease present with neurologic damage, cerebellar degeneration, and peripheral neuropathy.
-Onset is most commonly in childhood/adolescence with a progressive course, although periods of stagnation or remission occur.
-Symptoms also include ataxia, scaly skin (ichthyosis), difficulty hearing, and eye problems including retinitis pigmentosa, cataracts, and night blindness.
-In 80% of patients diagnosed with Refsum disease, sensorineural hearing loss has been reported.
-This is hearing loss as the result of damage to the inner ear or the nerve connectIng ear to the brain.
+Most cases are symmetric (affecting the left and right sides of the body equally) and feature both motor and sensory nerve deficits with similar time of onset and rate of disease progression.
+Onset is most commonly in childhood or adolescence with a progressive course, although periods of stagnation or remission do occur.
+Rarely, symptoms may not appear until adulthood.
+Common symptoms include dry, scaly skin; difficulty hearing; variable (but typically significant) muscle weakness; anosmia, which is the loss of sense of smell; and eye problems, including retinitis pigmentosa, cataracts, and night blindness.
+Cerebellar ataxia is also common but usually presents later in life than other symptoms.
+In 80 percent of patients diagnosed with Refsum disease, sensorineural hearing loss has been reported.
+This is hearing loss as the result of damage to the inner ear or the nerve connecting ear to the brain.

+Approximately 30% of patients with Refsum disease are known to have congenital malformations of bones.
+The metatarsal and metacarpal bones are the most commonly affected, often being shorter than normal.
+In theory, this might be the earliest observable symptom of Refsum disease, but such abnormalities are often nonspecific or too minor to be noticed.

+Rarely, patients with Refsum disease may develop a cardiac arrhythmia.
+There is evidence that the risk of cardiac problems may increase following an infection or catecholamine-related illness, but this is not firmly established.

 Cause

 Refsum disease is a peroxisomal disorder caused by the impaired alpha-oxidation of branched chain fatty acids resulting in buildup of phytanic acid and its derivatives in the plasma and tissues.
-This may be due to deficiencies of phytanoyl-CoA hydroxylase or peroxin-7 activity.
-In general, Refsum disease is caused by PHYH mutations.
+This may be due to deficiencies of phytanoyl-CoA hydroxylase or peroxin-7 activity, encoded by the genes PHYH and PEX7, respectively.
+In at least 90% of cases, Refsum disease is caused by PHYH mutations.

-PEX7 gene mutations can interrupt the peroxisomal transport of proteins as this gene codes for the peroxin 7 protein receptor.
-These mutations in the PEX7 gene generally lead to rhizomelic chondrodysplasia punctata type 1- which impairs development of many parts of the body.
+PEX7 gene mutations can interrupt the peroxisomal transport of proteins as this gene codes for the peroxin-7 protein receptor.
+These mutations in the PEX7 gene generally lead to rhizomelic chondrodysplasia punctata type 1, which impairs development of many parts of the body.
 Refsum disease is inherited in an autosomal recessive pattern, meaning that it requires both copies of the mutation to inherit the disease.